 Working Group members raised additional considerations regarding proposed alternative models.
-One Working Group member stated that techniques for evaluating and selecting a "winner" should not involve evaluation of content as this has implications on the Principle of Freedom of Expression.
-The Working Group member also raised the concern that making decisions based on criteria like diversity or community-focus may not be within the scope of ICANN's mission and impinges on the Principle of Applicant Freedom of Expression.
+Some Working Group members stated that techniques for evaluating and selecting a "winner" should not involve evaluation of content as this has implications on the Principle of Freedom of Expression and could implicate the ICANN Bylaws prohibition on regulating content.
+Working Group members also raised the concern that making decisions based on criteria like diversity or community-focus may not be within the scope of ICANN's mission and impinges on the Principle of Applicant Freedom of Expression.
 Another Working Group member stated that the process developed from the 2012 round was carefully designed to avoid holding “beauty contests” to select winners and losers.

-One Working Group member provided the opinion that it is important for any successful applicant to have the resources to fund the marketing of the gTLD or it may not gain enough registrations to survive as a stand-alone gTLD.
+One Working Group member provided the opinion that it is important for any successful applicant to have the resources to fund the marketing of the gTLD.
+Otherwise, it may not gain enough registrations to survive as a stand-alone gTLD.
 Another noted that there is a distinct difference between having funds to market a TLD and having the funds to win a multi-million-dollar auction and also fund a marketing program for the TLD.
 From this perspective, it should not be presumed that a substantial marketing budget is an absolute requirement or measurement of success, noting specific examples like communities that have built awareness among constituents throughout the application development.

 The Working Group discussed the idea that if auctions are ultimately retained as a method of last resort for resolving contention, there could be opportunities to mitigate differences in economic and social conditions of applicants.
 For example, ICANN could look at different ways to structure the bidding process to take these factors into account, such as introducing a multiplier (e.g., bids could be considered double the actual amount, where an applicant bid of $10,000 USD is treated as $20,000 USD against others in the contention set) for certain string or applicant attributes.